 How many snowplows does the department own?

 The department does not own any snowplows.
 Instead, the department contracts with the 72 county highway departments to plow and provide ice control on all state and US-numbered highways and the Interstate system.
-The county highway departments have 755 snowplows that operate on the state highway system throughout the state.
+The county highway departments have 754 snowplow routes that cover the state highway system throughout the state.